jakobib/helsinki2014/slides.md

     * in a university research management system
     * Wikipedia article about the person
     * ...

+# Data

+* all data refers to something

+* some data refer to the "same" thing

+* Linked Data makes true sense only with
+  *data from multiple sources about the same thing*

 # "Old School" Library Linked Data